-\textbf{Scalability of the Concept Space.} In our experiments, the concept space is organized to reflect ground truth entailment probabilities observed in the training sets.
-We believe that our approach of replicating entailment probabilities from training sets can be extended to datasets with a broader array of concepts.
-Previous works \citep{box, softbox, lai-hockenmaier-2017-learning} have demonstrated that similar embedding spaces can accurately learn entailment probabilities for concept pairs in WordNet \citep{WordNet}.
-Scaling up the number of concepts introduces a challenge in generating the ground truth of entailment probabilities.
-We think the rich textual data available today offers a viable avenue for extracting concept relations, including entailment relations, as shown in the work by He \& Peng \citeyearpar{He2020FineGrainedVR}.
-To further verify the scalability of the concept space, we used the proposed method and fiited an concept space to the full WordNet noun entries, contributing to 10765 concepts.
-Measured by the KL divergence metric, the WordNet's concept space achieves a $D_{KL}$ of $0.1308$ against ground truth.
-For comparison, GQA's concept space is measured at $0.1172$.
+\textbf{Scalability of the Concept Space.} In our experiments, the concept space is constructed to reflect ground-truth entailment probabilities observed in training data.
+This approach can scale to larger and more diverse sets of concepts.
+Prior work \citep{box, softbox, lai-hockenmaier-2017-learning} has shown that similar embedding structures can learn entailment relations for large ontologies such as WordNet \citep{WordNet}.
+Although scaling introduces challenges in generating ground-truth probabilities, textual corpora offer a promising resource for extracting such relations, as demonstrated by \cite{He2020FineGrainedVR}.
+To assess scalability, we fitted a concept space to the full set of WordNet noun entries, totaling 10,765 concepts.
+The resulting space achieved a KL divergence of 0.1308 with respect to the ground truth, compared to 0.1172 for the GQA concept space.